logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_view/offline_api.md

 Training data is created using a feature view.
 You can create training data as either:

- - in-memory Pandas DataFrames, useful when you have a small amount of training data;
+ - in-memory Pandas/Polars DataFrames, useful when you have a small amount of training data;
  - materialized training data in files, in a file format of your choice (such as .tfrecord, .csv, or .parquet).

 You can apply filters when creating training data from a feature view: